(Published 2021, Last Updated 2026)

 2. Donating

-FairWertung is a collection of non-profit organizations with shops and containers you can donate items.
+FairWertung is an umbrella organization connecting nonprofit second-hand shops and donation points.
 You can find there shops here.

 Photo by KAROLINA GRABOWSKA